 Scratch is an introductory programming language used internationally from kindergarten through college.
 In this course, we will dive into the language and how we can use it to program stories, games, animations, and more.
 Students will learn to leverage beginning computer science concepts and techniques to make their projects even more efficient, interactive, and creative.

-This unique after-school program, which made a successful debut during Summer Programs 2014, is designed for kids who are still using training wheels or struggling to ride independently on two wheels.
+Program Description: This unique after-school program, which made a successful debut during Summer Programs 2014, is designed for kids who are still using training wheels or struggling to ride independently on two wheels.

 Participants will learn balance, pedal, and riding skills throughout the sessions.
 Lessons on bicycle safety will also be a focus for this program, so that once participants are able to ride on their own, they will know how to do it safely.